 The Title IX Coordinator/EEO Specialist and the Director of Human Resources have been designated by RSC to coordinate its efforts to comply with applicable nondiscrimination laws and regulations.
-Questions or concerns regarding the scope and application of RSC's Discrimination and Harassment Policy & Procedure For Students and Employees (the "Policy") should be directed to the Title IX Coordinator/EEO Specialist, Amanda Bastiani, 518-244-4809, titleix@sage.edu (students), or to the Director of Human Resources, Brian Evers, 518-244-2391, hr@sage.edu (employees).
+Questions or concerns regarding the scope and application of RSC's Discrimination and Harassment Policy & Procedure For Students and Employees (the "Policy") should be directed to the Title IX Coordinator/EEO Specialist, Amanda Bastiani, 518-244-4809, bastia@sage.edu or titleix@sage.edu (students), or to the Director of Human Resources, Brian Evers, 518-244-6857, evers@sage.edu (employees).

-The Director of Disability Services is the individual designated by RSC to coordinate its efforts to comply with reasonable accommodation obligations towards qualified individuals with disabilities.
-Questions or concerns regarding reasonable accommodation of individuals with disabilities should be directed to RSC Section 504 Compliance Officer, Director of Disability Services, Third Floor of the Albany Library and Hart Hall, RSC 518-292-8624, 518-244-2208, accessibility_services@sage.edu.
+The individuals designated by RSC to coordinate its efforts to comply with reasonable accommodation obligations towards students with disabilities are: Tandrea Skinner, Director of Disability Services, for students, and Brian Evers, Director of Human Resources, for employees.
+Questions or concerns regarding reasonable accommodation of students should be directed to RSC Section 504 Compliance Officer, Tandrea Skinner, Director of Disability Services, Third

+Floor of the Albany Library, 518-292-8624, and Lower Level of the Shea Library in Troy, 518-244-6874, skinnt@sage.edu.
+Questions or concerns regarding reasonable accommodation of employees with disabilities should contact: Brian Evers, Director of Human Resources, 65 First Street, Troy, Cowee Hall 2nd Floor, eversb@sage.edu, 518-244-6857.